 Gayle was honoured to be shortlisted for “Sole Practitioner of the Year” at the Irish Law Awards in 2014 and was again a Finalist in the “Sole Practitioner/Sole Principal of the Year” category at the 2016 Irish Law Awards.

 Gayle’s sole motivation in practising law has always been helping her clients and finding workable, practical solutions.
 She always gives more than is expected and likes to develop a personal connection with her clients so that phone calls and meetings are as informal and relaxed as possible.
-Contacting a solicitor can be scary and intimidating but you will be at ease dealing with Gayle.
-She has a particular interest in helping vulnerable clients, be it in family law, child law, wardship or in matters relating to the elderly or disabled.
-Home visits can be arranged to any clients who may feel more comfortable in their own environment, rather than coming to the office.
+Contacting a solicitor can sometimes feel intimidating or overwhelming but you will undoubtedly be at ease dealing with Gayle.